Metropolitan Police: Detection rates

+The following table shows the percentage detection (SD) rates for the Metropolitan Police by offence group for 2022/2023:

-The following table shows the percentage detection rates for the Metropolitan Police by offence group for 2010/11.
+The following table shows the percentage detection rates for the Metropolitan Police by offence group for 2010/2011:

 The Metropolitan Police Service "screened out" 34,164 crimes the day they were reported in 2017 and did not investigate them further.
 This compares to 13,019 the previous year.
 18,093 crimes were closed in 24 hours during the first 5 months of 2018 making it likely that the 2017 total will be exceeded.
 Crimes not being investigated include sexual assaults and arson, burglaries, thefts and assaults.
 Some critics believe this shows the effect of austerity on the force's ability to carry out its responsibilities.